hally166/XDP-sort-statistics/README.md

 ## TROUBLESHOOTING

 There is a good chance that the time and date on the server is wrong.
 Use Remote desktop connection, or the mouse and keyboard on the server to correct this.

+The server saves the final sort results for each sort.
+If you 'clear' the sort results, either from the console or in the software, before the sort finishes then only the results after the clearance will be shown.

 Plate sorts will show the final number of events ito the well.
 The total events is the total events for the whole sort run.